OmarCompiled/Landing-Page/README.md

 #### Credits
 The first image belongs to Vlada Karpovich : form Pexel

-The other belong to yayangart : from Pixabay
+The others(i.e the paintings) belong to yayangart : from Pixabay